ivan-esc/elecrow-setup/README.md

 The first towards designing any UI is establishing what is the interface actually going to show.
 It is important to have in mind how the information or interactive elements are going to be presented to the user.
 As I like to say, **intuitiveness is the most important part of any project** you intend on having some sort of user interaction where the user isnt oneself; if you have to rigurosly explain how to operate the UI, then it's not a good UI.
 Not overly bombarding the user with tens of options, buttons, labels and numbers is a good idea; and looking for inspiration on other UIs (mobile apps, webpages, car screens) is always a favorable starting point.

-Once again, the final product of this tutorial isnt reliable, ideal or friendly to an external user; but it is good enough to display the idea of design choices and the creative process behind them.

 As this is a telemetry simulation; first we need to establish what information and interactive/visual elements will be presented; for the tutorial, I set for the following:
 - Speedometer with velocity and RPMs indicator.